- Makes about 12 large Belgian waffles

 salt (3 g)

 1 1/2 cups

 butter, melted (70 g)

 Savory toppings: fried chicken, hot sauce, syrup / Sweet toppings: Ice cream, caramel sauce, Marcona almonds, chocolate sprinkles, or cherries

 - In a large bowl, whisk the flour, sugar, salt, and yeast to combine.
-Remember, the batter will rise a bit—so make sure the bowl is large enough to allow a little room to grow.
+(Remember, the batter will increase in volume a bit overnight, so make sure the bowl is large enough to allow a little room to grow.)

 - Cover the bowl with plastic wrap and refrigerate for 10 to 12 hours (and no more than 15 hours).